primexnev/gencg/day04.md

 ## Nevzat's GENCG Portfolio

-In this project, I created a colorful geometric pattern inspired by the visual examples we explored during the class.
-My main reference, however, came from the Doctor Strange scene where space bends and circular portals open in mid-air.
-The composition of glowing rings, floating rocks, and intersecting energy lines influenced the circular rhythm of my design.
-Using p5.js, I experimented with arcs arranged in a grid to recreate that sense of movement and dimensional distortion.
-I combined bright, contrasting colors to evoke the magical and cosmic feeling of the scene, turning simple shapes into an illusion of depth and flow.
-This project helped me understand how repetition, symmetry, and color harmony can convey motion and energy within a static digital composition.
+In this project, I explored the idea of a drawing machine by creating a simple system that draws based on rules instead of direct control.
+I experimented with small movements, random changes, and adjustable parameters, and the machine produced different results each time.
+Even small variations in position or direction created new and unexpected shapes.
+Through this process, I learned that a drawing doesn’t always need to be made by hand—sometimes setting the rules and letting the system create on its own can lead to interesting and expressive outcomes.

 ### IMAGE01
 {% raw %}